|Program Description and Goals

-A student who is admitted to SBMI for one or more courses but not admitted to a degree or certificate program is considered a non-degree student.
-Enrollment as a non-degree student does not entitle a student to admission to a SBMI degree program.
-A non-degree student is not eligible to receive a certificate or degree.
+A student who is admitted to McWilliams School of Biomedical Informatics for one or more courses but not admitted to a degree or certificate program is considered a non-degree student.
+Enrollment as a non?degree student does not entitle a student to admission to a degree program within the school.
+A non?degree student is not eligible to receive a certificate or degree.
 Non-degree students will not be allowed to register for practicum/doctoral courses.
-Non-degree students can complete a maximum of 9 semester credit hours and must maintain a 3.0/4.0 grade point average.
+Non?degree students can complete a maximum of 9 semester credit hours and must maintain a 3.0/4.0 grade point average.

-The admission process to the certificate programs is designed to get the professional working applicant into a SBMI degree program by meeting minimal requirements.
-Each applicant must submit to the Registrar’s Office the following:
+The admission process to the certificate programs is designed to get the professional working applicant into a McWilliams School of Biomedical Informatics degree program by meeting minimal requirements.

 Fall admission - July 1